 The message has been both confusing and clear.

-Exactly how long Windows 10 will be supported has changed since its original release.
+Estimates for how long Windows 10 will be supported have changed.
 The original expectations were unrealistic at best.

 Applies to Windows: 10

-I wish you’d addressed the issue of Win 10 support.
-We certainly were given the impression it was permanent when we bought.
+Question: I wish you’d address the issue of Win 10 support.
+We certainly were given the impression it was permanent when we bought it.

 That question was in response to my article, Did Microsoft Lie?, about Windows 10 supposedly being the “last version” of Windows.

-Around that time, some statements about its support were also made, which in hindsight may also have been misleading.
+Around that time, some statements about its support were made that in hindsight may have been misleading.

 Misleading or not, reality appears to be something other than we thought.